Travel photography tips for midday sun

 1. Start with the sunny 16 rule for shooting pictures midday

-The sunny 16 rule implies that an f/16 aperture, at ISO 100 and 1/100 shutter speed will give you a proper exposure when shooting front lit scenes on sunny days.
+An easy travel tips for midday is the sunny 16 rule implies that an f/16 aperture, at ISO 100 and 1/100 shutter speed will give you a proper exposure when shooting front lit scenes on sunny days.
 It is usually pretty close and gives you a good starting point.
 You can adjust from there.
 If your ISO is 200, shoot at shutter speed 1/200.
 Understanding the exposure triangle and how changes in shutter and aperture affect the amount of light entering your lens is a huge benefit when applying this rule.
 In you don’t have a good understanding, here is a cheat chart to get your started.

 |SHUTTER SPEED AT ISO 100||1/100||1/200||1/400|